 Collars, Harnesses and Leashes

 Our bichons rarely wear a collar (except in the show ring).
 Our favorite product is a collar/leash combination (martingale style) you can get online at the BFCA website at www.bichon.org/shop/bichon-boutique/ You can also find them at All Hounds Apparel, the original manufacturer.
 Puppies will use their 1/2 inch version and adult bichons would use their 3/4 inch version.
 We keep a few of these in the car and they are easy to just slip on and off.
 For routine walks we prefer a harness and short leash.
 We also keep a harness and seat belt clip in the car for times when a crate is not available for them to ride in.

 When selecting a leash, a 4 foot version gives more control.
 A 2 foot leash is also handy for even more control and keeping the dog by your side.
 NEVER USE A RETRACTABLE LEASH.
 If you have more than one dog, we like the 2-way couplers.
 It keeps the dogs side by side and they don’t get tangled up.
 If you get a puppy from us, he/she will come with a quick release safety collar and bell (so you can keep track of him if he’s wandering the house).
 DO NOT attach a leash to this type of collar as a slight tug will release it and the puppy can run away.
-Get a standard collar or better yet, a harness and attach a short leash over a collar.
+We strongly recommend a harness with a short leash over a collar.
 We only list a collar here in case your trainer requires it.
 Try NOT to use a collar on your bichon.

 Beds, Cots, and Kennels